catchorg/Catch2/docs/configuration.md

 `CATCH_CONFIG_FAST_COMPILE` has to be either defined, or not defined, in all translation units that are linked into single test binary.

-### `CATCH_CONFIG_DISABLE_MATCHERS`
-When `CATCH_CONFIG_DISABLE_MATCHERS` is defined, all mentions of Catch's Matchers are ifdef-ed away from the translation unit.
-Doing so will speed up compilation of that TU.

-_Note: If you define `CATCH_CONFIG_DISABLE_MATCHERS` in the same file as Catch's main is implemented, your test executable will fail to link if you use Matchers anywhere._

 ### `CATCH_CONFIG_DISABLE_STRINGIFICATION`
 This toggle enables a workaround for VS 2017 bug.
 For details see [known limitations](limitations.md#visual-studio-2017----raw-string-literal-in-assert-fails-to-compile).